mrl-barua/Gadify-Backend/README.md

 # My Express App

 A simple Express application built with TypeScript that interacts with a MySQL database.
-This application includes models, routes, and controllers for managing various entities such as Admin, Evaluator, Proponents, Submission, SubmissionProponents, Remarks, Campus, and Department.
+This application includes models, routes, and controllers for managing various entities such as Admin, Evaluator, Proponent, Submission, SubmissionProponents, Remarks, Campus, and Department.

 ## Table of Contents